albertogg/albertogg.github.com/_drafts/my-most-used-git-aliases.md

 Show a pretty graph of commits with short inline message and custom colors.
 This is a really cool command to review the commit history one of the most useful things anyone could use.
+It's a long command that I bet no one could type each time.
+Color can be modified easily if you dislike them.

 ```bash
 git lg